MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ## Features
 *  Export mesh and groups created by Salome mesh module into a readable format by PFLOTRAN code.
-Various PFLOTRAN input format are implemented (ASCII and HDF5 file and unstructured implicit/explicit grid description - polyhedral to come).
+Various PFLOTRAN input format are implemented (ASCII and HDF5 file and unstructured implicit/explicit grid description).
 Export directly 3D and 2D groups as region in PFLOTRAN to easily define material repartition and boundary condition.
-* Mesh quality assessment: non-orthogonality and skewness check (experimental and slow).
+* Mesh quality assessment: non-orthogonality and skewness check.
 * INTEGRAL_FLUX card creator.
 Export 2D groups in a readily file readable by PFLOTRAN in various format: by coordinates and normal, vertices (for implicit unstructured grid only) and by cell ids.
 * Permeability dataset creator for excavated damaged zone.
 Given a 3D mesh group and a mesh group surface, compute for every cell in the considered mesh or group the distance to the considered surface and the unit vector direction, and store it into a HDF5 file.
 Create afterward a cell indexed dataset of permeability according to [Mourzenko et al. (2012)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.86.026312).
 * Useful examples in the Example folder, to have a quick look at what Salome is capable of.